szeleeteo/szeleeteo.github.io/content/posts/how-i-learned-python-asyncio.md

 ['A1', 'B2']
 ```

-Most examples would _helpfully_ gave advice like "please don't mix with blocking I/O operations" without clearly demonstrating the how and why.
+Most examples would helpfully advise on "please don't mix with blocking I/O operations" without clearly demonstrating the how and why.
 Recently, I spotted some old async code snippets in which yours truly had inadvertently used `time.sleep` instead of `asyncio.sleep` for a retry mechanism.

 ```python
 # async_tasks_blocked.py